Favorite Outtakes

 In a vault deep inside in Abbey Road Studios in London — protected by an unmarked, triple-locked, police-alarmed door — are something like 400 hours of unreleased Beatles recordings, starting from June 2, 1962 and ending with the very last tracks recorded for the Let It Be album.

 Quite a bit of these recordings have been copied and put out on bootlegs (the best of which are found on the Yellow Dog CD label).
-However, the best of the best were released by Apple Records in the form of the 3-volume Anthology series which offers outtakes and historical recordings that represent a milestone in classic rock.
-There are many interesting arrangements for songs that are much different than the released versions, and numerous “layered” out-takes demonstrating the various layers of overdubbing that was required for such experimentation when using the primitive 4-track equipment of that time.
+However, the best of the best were released by Apple Records in the form of a three-volume Beatles Anthology CD series which offers outtakes and historical recordings that represent a milestone in classic rock.
+Accompanying this Anthology on CD is a box set of five DVDs containing the entire Beatles Anthology video series.

 Anthology 1